DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/00-Objectives.md

 ### 11 - Continuous Random Variables {-}

-1) Define and properly use in context all new terminology: *probability density function (pdf)* and *cumulative distribution function (cdf)* for continuous random variables.
+1) Define and properly use in context all new terminology, to include: *probability density function (pdf)* and *cumulative distribution function (cdf)* for continuous random variables.

 2) Given a continuous random variable, find probabilities using the pdf and/or the cdf.